- Share this article on Facebook

 The Yamaha Motor Corporation is being sued for using Creed‘s 1999 chart-topping hit, Higher, in a commercial for motorcycles.

 The lawsuit was filed on Tuesday in Florida District Court by Tremonti/Stapp Music, a publishing company set up by vocalist Scott Stapp and guitarist Mark Tremonti.
-They claim that Yamaha used the musical composition in an ad broadcast during this year's Indianapolis 500 auto race and continued to air the ad afterwards.
+They claim that Yamaha used the musical composition in an advertisement broadcast during the 2010 Indianapolis 500 auto race and continued to air the advertisement afterwards.

-It's unclear from the complaint whether the commercial is alleged to have included a snippet from the actual sound recording or whether Yamaha allegedly recreated a version of the song for its commercial.
-(The plaintiff's lawyer declined to talk to us.)
+It’s unclear from the complaint whether the commercial is alleged to have included a snippet from the actual sound recording or whether Yamaha allegedly recreated the song for its commercial.
+(We were unable to contact the plaintiff’s lawyer.)

 It would hardly be surprising if it’s the latter.